 Step 1: Email Professor Fordyce Davidson (email@example.com) to (1) send a copy of your CV and (2) discuss your potential application and any practicalities (e.g. suitable start date).

-Step 2: After discussion with Professor Davidson, formal applications can be made via UCAS Postgraduate.
+Step 2: After discussion with Professor Davidson, formal applications can be made via our direct application system.
 When applying, please follow the instructions below: